Anca0803/AWS-Application-Load-Balancer-Project-EC2-Web-Servers-in-a-Custom-VPC/README.md

 **Project Overview**

 This project showcases a high-availability web architecture using an Application Load Balancer (ALB) to distribute traffic across two EC2 instances hosted in separate public subnets within a custom VPC.
 It simulates a real-world load-balanced setup for scalable and resilient web hosting.

 **AWS Services and Resources Used**

 - Amazon VPC: Custom Virtual Private Cloud to isolate and control networking

-- Subnets: Two public subnets in separate Availability Zones
+- Subnets: Two public subnets in separate Availability Zones (A and B)

 - Internet Gateway: For outbound internet access